madhop/autonomous-mini-4wd/README.md

 - "nRect": to change the number of windows;
 - "brightnessModelB0" and "brightnessModelB1": to tune the thresholding;
 - "order": the order of the curve to fit;
-- "perspAnchorOffsetRatio": to move up/down the bigger base of the trapezoid (four yellow dots in Figure 1) upon which the perspective transform is computed.
+- "horizonOffsetRatio": to move up/down the smaller base of the trapezoid (four yellow dots in Figure 1) upon which the perspective transform is computed;
+- "perspAnchorOffsetRatio": to move up/down the bigger base of the trapezoid;
+- "rectOffsetRatio": to avoid the dashboard;

-##The algorithm:
+## The algorithm:
 - **Camera calibration**: each frame is undistorted.
 - **Vanishing point** (green dot in the image): computed as moving average in the first "vanishingPointWindow" frames of the video.
 ![alt text](https://image.ibb.co/j8JF8S/2_vanish_point.jpg)